When did you become interested in art?

 How do you create your sculptures?

-I have an art education but I wasn’t trained to become a sculptor.
+I have an art education but wasn’t trained to become a sculptor.
 This art form found me on its own.
 I remember going to Copenhagen and visiting Ny Carlsberg Glyptotek and the Danish porcelain museum.
 As I was already interested in 3D software, I was very inspired by that, so I decided to take the ZBrush course.
-This is how my sculptures are created: scanning technology, sculpting stage in ZBrush, 3D printing, then casting in the material.
-I really love porcelain and its semantic load.
-Porcelain is about fragility but at the same time the material is very strong, just like humans.
+This is how my sculptures are created: scanning technology, sculpting stage in ZBrush, 3D printing, and casting in the material.
+I love porcelain and its semantic load.
+Porcelain is about fragility but at the same time, the material is very strong, just like humans.

 We are resilient but the wrong attitude towards ourselves can turn us fragile and vulnerable.
 I am also inspired by Soviet porcelain and I want to experiment more with different materials.